 Building speech to text functionality into apps could allow individual consumers to generate transcripts of live audio streams for their own consumption—such as helping attendees of multilingual conferences or participants of multilingual conference calls understand what’s going on.

-GoVivace offers large vocabulary speech recognition technology that is especially well suited to generating accurate subtitling or audio transcripts, and thus speeding up what was once a labor intensive job.
+GoVivace offers large vocabulary speech recognition technology that is especially well suited to generating accurate subtitling or audio transcripts and thus speeding up what was once a labour-intensive job.
 Accurately converting speech into text requires a speech engine that has a large and preferably, evolving vocabulary, so that it can understand practically any word that is fed to it.
 The GoVivace speech engine fits the bill.

-Spare yourself from the listen-type-rewind cycle and raise the bar on subtitling in the process.
+Spare yourself from the listen-type-rewind cycle and raise the bar on subtitles in the process.